 This gingerbread cake is wheat-free, vegan, and simply delicious!
 The heat of the ginger balances off the sweeter elements so it doesn’t feel heavy.
 This was only recently perfected with some experimentation.

-I must give special thanks to my friend Randy for helping me ‘test’ the final cake creation.
+I must give special thanks to my friend Randy for helping me ‘test’ the final gingerbread cake, wheat-free creation.
 He readily agreed, well actually begged to be part of the ‘testing process,’ and even bravely suggested we try seconds and thirds ‘just to be sure.’
-He then creatively suggested that it would be ‘wise’ to repeat the whole process the next day. :)
+He then creatively suggested that it would be ‘wise’ to repeat the whole process the next day. 🙂

 Being a big fan of ginger, I put lots in this cake but you can see from the ingredient list that you can put in less.

 Gingerbread Cake Wheat-free Ingredients

 The other thing I like about this cake is that it is wheat-free.
 Brown rice flour is actually good for us as it has the nutrients that you will find in brown rice.

 Bob’s Red Mill Organic Brown Rice Flour is:

 - An absolute staple in gluten-free baking, brown rice flour is incredibly versatile